Thinkwise/docs/docs/iam_admin/users.md

 ### General

-The user id is the login name of the user.
-Depending on the Authentication type, this the Windows domain user, database user, Kerberos user or an identifying name.
+The user ID is the login name of the user.
+Depending on the Authentication type, this could be the Windows domain user, database user, Kerberos user or an identifying name.

 ### Authentication

 The Thinkwise Platform provides four authentication types: RDBMS, Windows, Kerberos and IAM.

 IAM authentication is intended to simplify the administration of large numbers of Intelligent Application Manager users.
 IAM authentication users are only registered in the Intelligent Application Manager and not in the database.
-During login the account details are validated in the Intelligent Application Manager.
-The password is securly stored in the IAM database.
+During login, the account details are validated in the Intelligent Application Manager.
+The password is securely stored in the IAM database.
 The *Update password* task can be used by an administrator to set or update this password.

 ### Login